Laura Levin

 York University

+Laura Levin is Associate Professor of Theatre, Dance & Performance Studies at York University; York Research Chair in Art, Technology, and Global Activism; and Director of Sensorium: Centre for Digital Arts and Technology.
 She teaches courses on contemporary theatre and performance art, devised theatre, and practice-based research.
 Her research focuses on site-specific, immersive, and urban intervention performance; performing gender and sexuality; activist and political performance; performance, human rights, and environmental justice; intermedial and digital performance; research-creation methodologies; and performance theory.
 She is Associate Editor of Canadian Theatre Review (former Editor-in-Chief) and Co-Editor of Performance Studies in Canada (with Marlis Schweitzer)—winner of the Canadian Association for Theatre Research’s (CATR) 2018 Patrick O’Neill Award for Best Edited Collection.
-She is Editor of Theatre and Performance in Toronto and Conversations Across Borders, a collection of dialogues on performance, politics, and border culture with performance artist Guillermo Gómez-Peña.
-Laura has also edited special issues of journals on a wide range of topics: performance art, performing politicians, performance and space, digital performance, performing publics, choreographies of public assembly, and more.
-She is author of Performing Ground: Space, Camouflage, and the Art of Blending In, winner of the CATR’s 2015 Ann Saddlemyer Award for best book in English or French, and currently writing a book on performance and political culture in Canada.
+She is Editor of Theatre and Performance in Toronto and Conversations Across Borders, a collection of dialogues on performance, politics, and border culture with performance artist Guillermo Gómez-Peña; and Editor of Jess Dobkin’s Wetrospective, a book on performance art icon Jess Dobkin.
+Laura has also edited special issues of journals on a wide range of topics: performance art, performing politicians, performance and space, digital performance, choreographies of public assembly, and more.
+She is author of Performing Ground: Space, Camouflage, and the Art of Blending In, winner of the CATR’s 2015 Ann Saddlemyer Book Award.